 - Buy it fresh - look at the bottom of the stem.
 It should look freshly cut and not dried out or discolored.

-- Cook by color – since the stems of broccolini can be different sizes, looking at the color change as it cooks gives you a great hint as to when it is finished cooking.
-Broccolini develops a rich, bright green color as it cooks; when the color dulls, it’s overdone but still very edible.
+- Cook by color - since the stems of broccolini can be different sizes, looking at the color change as it cooks will give you a great hint as to when it is finished cooking.
+Broccolini develops a rich, bright green color as it cooks; when the color dulls, it's overdone but still very edible.

 - Cook it to your favorite tenderness - Maybe you like it crunchy, or maybe you like it soft.
 Learn what you like and stop cooking when it's ready.